kelseyduffy/learning-vue/vue-js-zero-to-mastery/ZTM Vue Course Code/Section 6 - adv components/notes.md

 send data down to child components.
 - Store shared data in parent component
 - send it into the element in the template

+mutating the data in the child component doesnt change anything in the parent component